GeoScienceWorld

 Deadlines

-• 2025 application deadline: May 1, 2025 11:59 p.m.
+• 2026 application deadline: March 27, 2026 11:59 p.m.
 (EDT).

-• Grant checks will be mailed by June 30, 2024.
+• Grant checks will be mailed by June 30, 2026.

 Essay Question

 Essays should be original works written for the submission.
 Each essay will be evaluated by a panel of judges selected by GSW.
-No prior publication or employment record is required, and essays will be judged on the following criteria: your scientific vision (40%), your personal journey and aspirations (30%), and How effectively your essay weaves these elements together (30%).
+No prior publication or employment record is required, and essays will be judged on the following criteria: your scientific vision (40%), your personal journey and aspirations (30%), and how effectively your essay weaves these elements together (30%).

 Taxation